Joy Behar's Viral Tweet Wishing President Donald Trump's Death In Trump Tower Fire Is FAKE News

-The View show host Joy Behar usually does not 100 percent agree with President Donald Trump on certain issues but the 75-year-old Behar did not tweet that wished the death of the president in the Trump Tower fire.
-A representative of The View told to the Gossip Cop that Joy Behar never tweeted anything like this and the alleged tweet was entirely “fabricated.”
+The View show host Joy Behar usually does not 100 percent agree with President Donald Trump on certain issues, but the 75-year-old Behar did not tweet that he wished the death of the president in the Trump Tower fire.
+A representative of The View told to Gossip Cop that Joy Behar never tweeted anything like this and the alleged tweet was entirely “fabricated.”

-After the fire broke out, New York Times revealed that a 67-year-old man died after being injured in a fire at Trump Tower.
+After the fire broke out, the New York Times revealed that a 67-year-old man died after being injured in the fire at Trump Tower.
 The man, Todd Brassner, was reportedly in the apartment on the 50th floor at the time of the fire and was taken to the hospital where he was declared dead.
-During the rescue operation, four firefighters were also hurt but all are expected to survive.
+During the rescue operation, four firefighters were also hurt, but all are expected to survive.

 Not long after the news of the fire at Trump Tower broke out, a message went viral on Twitter that asked the readers about their opinion on Joy Behar’s alleged horrible tweet about the fire at Trump Tower in Midtown Manhattan on Saturday.
 The message was accompanied by a screenshot of Behar’s alleged tweet that read, “Fire at Trump Tower, one dead — Hopefully it’s Trump!”